-President Humala succeeded Alan Garcia, who replaced Alejandro Toledo in 2006.
-Toledo had been elected President in 2001 in an election held following the conclusion of the provisional government, led by Valentin Paniagua,. which lasted 8 months following.the fleeing to Japan of former President Alberto Fujimori, who had been charged with human rights and corruption offences.
+In June 2011, President Humala (of the left-leaning “Gana Perú” party) succeeded Alan Garcia, who replaced Alejandro Toledo in 2006.
+Toledo had been elected President in 2001 in an election held following the conclusion of the provisional government, led by Valentin Paniagua, which lasted 8 months following the fleeing to Japan of former President Alberto Fujimori, who had been charged with human rights and corruption offences.
 Fujimori was subsequently extradited to Peru from Chile in 2007 and is currently serving a maximum 25-year jail term.
 Despite continued political pressure, President Humala has maintained his refusal to grant a pardon to Fujimori.
 Macroeconomic reform, market liberalisation and the implementation of policies designed to attract foreign investment began during the Fujimori era and marked the administrations of both Toledo and Garcia during the period 2001-2011.

 Peru shares its borders with Ecuador, Colombia, Brazil, Bolivia and Chile.
-Tensions have arisen over land and maritime borders from time-to-time, particularly with Chile and Ecuador.
-A maritime dispute between Peru and Chile is currently before the International Court of Justice, with a decision expected to be handed down in by or in the last quarter of 2013.
+On 27 January 2014, the International Court of Justice issued its final judgment over a longstanding maritime border dispute between Chile and Peru, ultimately requiring Chile to cede territory.
+Both countries have agreed to abide by the ruling, giving cause for optimism regarding bi-lateral relations between the two nations.
 Peru's relationships with its neighbours are generally cooperative, increasingly so with those countries which are part of the Pacific Alliance (Mexico, Colombia and Chile in addition to Peru).
 Support for greater regional integration in Latin America is an important priority for President Humala.
 Peru has publicly supported Argentina's position over the dispute with the United Kingdom on the Falkland Islands.
 It has also mediated in the land-border dispute between Bolivia and Chile.

-The Peruvian government has good relations with the United States - Peru's second-largest trading partner.
-The United States and Peru signed a Trade Promotion Agreement (essentially a Free Trade Agreement) in 2006 to boost economic and trade ties.
+The Peruvian government has good relations with the United States, which is Peru's second-largest trading partner.
+The United States and Peru signed a Trade Promotion Agreement (essentially a Free Trade Agreement (FTA)) in 2006 to boost economic and trade ties.
 This entered into force on 1 February 2009.
 Peru and the United States cooperate extensively on law enforcement issues, particularly in relation to narcotics.
 In 2012, Peru and Colombia successfully finalised the negotiation of a FTA with the European Union and this entered into force on 1 March 2013.

 China and Peru established diplomatic relations in 1971.
-China was Peru's number-one trade partner in 2011, followed closely by the US, Japan and Canada.
-Bilateral trade was USD12.6 billion, with Peru's exports to China worth USD7.9 billion.
+China has been Peru's number-one trade partner since 2011.
+Bilateral trade was US$15.7 billion in 2013, with Peru's exports to China worth US$7.3 billion.
 Peru and China established a strategic partnership in November 2008.
-Since 1998, the two sides have hosted visits by high-level military officers and in November 2010, the two militaries took part in a humanitarian medical exercise in Peru.
+Since 1998, the two countries have hosted visits by high-level military officers and in November 2010, the two militaries took part in a humanitarian medical exercise in Peru.

 At a glance